-As the heir to the Dutch throne celebrates her Sweet 16 today, we are taking a look at her life so far.
+As the heir to the Dutch throne celebrates her 18th birthday, we are taking a look at her life so far.

 Born on 7 December 2003 in The Hague’s the HMC Bronovo, Catharina-Amalia Beatrix Carmen Victoria is the first child of King Willem-Alexander and Queen Máxima of the Netherlands (who were Prince and Princess at the time of Amalia’s birth).
 To celebrate her birth announcement, 101 shots were fired from several Dutch palaces including in The Hague, in Aruba (a Dutch territory) and the Netherlands Antilles.
 She is half Dutch (through her father) and half Argentinian (through her mother).